nestordemeure/nestordemeure.github.io/content/cooking/sweet/us_pie_crust.md

 * with one hand mix the dough until you get a crumbly / flaky consistency
 * add half of the water plus the vinegar and mix
 * add the leftover water and mix into a ball
+* cut the ball in two and refrigerate 30 minutes while you prepare the fillings

 ## Cooking:

 * You might want to prebake the bottom of our pie (for a European style pie) or let you pie cook for a long time.
+* once the pie is assembled, you can brush the top with some milk (to get a slight shine after cooking) and sprinkle a generous amount of sugar

 ## Credits: